fisher999/FileAuditSystem/README.md

 3. Debugging.
 Debugging of System extension is not available for XCode.
 The exclusive ways are attaching to an extension process through LLDB CLI or debug logs.
 4. Data sharing.
 System extensions have own containers in private/var/root that are inaccessible for Apps containers.
 You should use XPC to communicate between processes.
 5. Complexity of testing.
 I think System extensions can be tested only with end2end tests.
 6. Project options.
-Different files like signing, building settings, bundle and entitlements should be configured correctly to run program properly.
+Different files like signing, info.plist and entitlements should be configured correctly to run program properly.

 Ways to upgrade: